War profiteering: Commodity dealers

 War usually leads to a shortage in the supply of commodities, which results in higher prices and higher revenues.
-When it comes to supply and demand in terms of economics, profit is the most important end.
+Regarding supply and demand in terms of economics, profit is the most important end.
 During war time, "war-stuff" is in high demand, and demands must be met.
-Prior to the invasion of Iraq in 2003, oil production was controlled by the Iraqi government, and was off limits to Western companies.
+Before the invasion of Iraq in 2003, oil production was controlled by the Iraqi government and was off limits to Western companies.
 As of 2014, foreign owned private firms dominate Iraqi oil production.

 Civilian contractors

 Private military contractors, including civilian contractors, are businesses that supply weapons and training to the military, and also handle logistics and base management.
 While private military contractors may seem similar to mercenaries, the difference is that mercenaries operate illegally.
 More recently, companies involved with supplying the coalition forces in the Iraq War, such as Bechtel, KBR, Academi (formerly known as Blackwater) and Halliburton, have come under fire for allegedly overcharging for their services.
 The modern private military company is also offered as an example of sanctioned war profiteering.
 On the opposing side, companies like Huawei Technologies, which upgraded Saddam's air-defense system between the two Gulf Wars, face such accusations.